 Last June I got made redundant after ten years working for a property company.
 In that time we built the company up from a small property workshop company into the market leader, and I managed all of the digital marketing.

 Getting laid off was a serious blow.
 The owner decided he wanted to go in a different direction and I wasn't part of the plan.
-Ten years of self-employment meant I wasn't entitled to any redundancy and although I'd been dabbling in affiliate marketing over the years, there wasn't any serious income from it to support my family.
+Ten years of self-employment meant I wasn't entitled to any redundancy and although I'd been dabbling in affiliate marketing over the years, there wasn't enough serious income from it to support my family.

 That Was April 2014